Campus Parking Regulations

 - Go to student.smumn.edu

-- In the left column, click on “Winona Parking”
+- In the left column, click on “Student Affairs”

-- Follow the on-screen instructions and enter your vehicle and contact information
+- Follow the on-screen instructions and enter your vehicle information

 - Check the information for accuracy before submitting